 The people playing Kizzy, George, and Tom Harvey were born within three years of each other.
 Leslie Uggams and Georg Stanford Brown who played Kizzy and Tom were both born in 1943 and Ben Vereen who played George was born in 1946.
 This means that "Tom" was actually three years older than his "father" and "Kizzy" was three years older than her "son."

-In the twentieth episode of season six of the TV show The Big Bang Theory, the socially inept main character, Sheldon Cooper, gives Mrs. Janine Davis, an African-American woman working as the Human Resources Administrator (HRA) at Caltech, a copy of "Roots" as way of an apology the bad first impression he made on her.
+In The Big Bang Theory: The Tenure Turbulence (2013), the socially inept main character, Sheldon Cooper, gives Mrs. Janine Davis, an African-American woman working as the Human Resources Administration (HRA) at Caltech, a copy of "Roots" as way of an apology the bad first impression he made on her.